xieweiAlex/English_Learning/words/2025/words-Oct-25.md

 -------------------------

-deft, apt, adroit, adept, adequate, neat.

-dictum, doctrine, dogma, precept.
+Whistleblowers exposed the signature "gold-leaf steaks," which commanded a premium price tag, as being fashioned from a surprisingly low-quality cut of meat, simply **shrouded** in **gold foil**.
+The revelation sparked immediate and widespread outrage online, sending the brand's reputation into a **tailspin**.
+We are sitting on a **tinderbox** and need to address the elephant in the room: young men need help.

-Unlike you, I do not have exalted ancestors, I make my living by trade, and I judge every trade by its merits.
+Unlike you, I do not have **exalted** ancestors, I make my living by trade, and I judge every trade by its **merits**.

-Facile vs flippant
+**Facile vs flippant**
+- **Facile**: Easily achieved or superficial, often lacking depth or complexity.
+- **Flippant**: Lacking proper respect or seriousness, often in a dismissive or casual manner.

 > Fleece as a verb: Yes, "to fleece" is a fairly common verb, meaning to cheat, swindle, or overcharge someone, often by tricking them.
 It is used frequently in informal contexts to describe dishonest or exploitative practices, especially those involving money.
 The verb is often used in the past tense, such as "he was fleeced"

-Shellfish: meat of edible aquatic invertebrate with a shell (especially a mollusk or crustacean)
+**Shellfish**: meat of edible aquatic **invertebrate** with a shell (especially a mollusk or **crustacean**)

 Microstrategy is an **inert** holder of Bitcoin, but Bitmine is active and engaged in Ethereum ecosystem.
 There is a question that's really **plaguing** Ethereum for a while, until its recent very dramatic turn in price.